pcummer/inverted_pendulum_simulation_and_control/README.md

 # inverted_pendulum_simulation_and_control
 ## Overview
-An animation of our final deep learning control system:
+An animation of our final neural network controlling the simulated pendulum to achieve inversion:
 ![Final Model Animation](https://github.com/pcummer/inverted_pendulum_simulation_and_control/blob/master/pendulum_rectified.gif)

 This is an investigation of machine learning for a dynamic control task with a focus on understanding how it works rather than optimizing the performance.
 The goal is to stabilize a simulated pendulum in an inverted state by applying either a positive or negative torque as decided by a neural network trained via reinforcement learning.